 Periodically, we are issued climate reserve tonnes ("carbon credits") by the Climate Action Reserve in relation to a greenhouse gas reduction project ("Project") performed at the Baytown Facility.
 Pursuant to the terms of the agreement with Covestro, a certain portion of the carbon credits are to be sold and the proceeds given to Covestro to recover the costs of the Project, and any balance thereafter to be allocated between Covestro and EDN.
 We have no obligation to reimburse Covestro for their costs associated with the Project, except through the transfer or sale of the carbon credits when such credits are issued to us.
-The assets for carbon credits are accounted for on a fair value basis and the contractual obligations associated with these carbon credits are also accounted for on a fair value basis (unless we enter into a sales commitment to sell the carbon credits).
-At June 30, 2017 and December 31, 2016, we did not have any carbon credits or related contractual obligations associated with the associated contractual obligations are included in cash flows from continuing investing activities.
+The assets for carbon credits are accounted for on a fair value basis (unless we enter into a sales commitment to sell the carbon credits).
+At June 30, 2017 and December 31, 2016, we did not have any carbon credits or related contractual obligations associated with carbon credits.
+The cash flows associated with the carbon credits and the associated contractual obligations are included in cash flows from continuing investing activities.